“As an Amazon Associate I earn from qualifying purchases.”

 - Free seeds

-- Benefit of having more pollinators and beneficial insects
+- Benefit of having more pollinators and beneficial insects visit your garden

 What type of zinnia seeds can I save – not hybrid

 If your seed packet shows a F1 or states that the seeds are hybrid, then you cannot save seeds from these plants.
-Hybrid plants will yield either sterile seeds or seeds that do not grow true to type (weird off type plants that do not look like their parent plants).
+Hybrid plants will yield either sterile seeds or seeds that do not grow true to type (weird off type plants that do not look like their parent plant).

-On the other hand, if your seed packet shows that your seeds are either open-pollinated or heirloom seeds, then you will be able to save seeds from these plants.
+On the other hand, if your seed packet shows that your seeds are either open-pollinated varieties or heirloom seeds, then you will be able to save seeds from these plants.

 Don’t skip this step, because it is very disappointing to save seeds from plants that will not grow.

+Step 1.
 Let your plants go to seed

 While flowers are usually grown to be cut and put in vases you should not cut off all of your zinnia flowers.
 Leave a few flowers on your healthiest plants so that they will go to seed.

-When to harvest the seed heads
+Step 2. harvest the seed heads

 Zinnia seed heads are ready to harvest when they are completely dry and once all the petals have turned brown.
-But make sure to harvest the seed heads before they drop the seeds on their own.
+But make sure to harvest the zinnia seed heads before they drop the seeds on their own.

-How to dry the seed heads
+Step 3. dry the zinnia seed heads

 Once you have picked your zinnia seed heads it is time to dry and process them.
-You can rub the seeds out of the seed head and separate the seeds from the dead petals.
+You can rub the seeds out of the seed head and separate the seeds from the dried petals.

 I then dry my zinnia seeds on a window screen.
 It is also a good idea to use a fan to keep the air flowing around the seeds.